2i2c-org/infrastructure/docs/howto/features/imagebuilding.md

 The `binderhub-service` installation starts a `docker-api` pod on each of the user nodes via the following [DaemonSet definition](https://github.com/2i2c-org/binderhub-service/blob/main/binderhub-service/templates/docker-api/daemonset.yaml).

-The `docker-api` pod setups and starts the [dockerd](https://docs.docker.com/engine/reference/commandline/dockerd/) daemon, that will then be accessible via a mounted unix socket, by the `build pods`.
+The `docker-api` pod setups and starts the [dockerd](https://docs.docker.com/engine/reference/commandline/dockerd/) daemon, that will then be accessible via a mounted unix socket on the node, by the `build pods`.

 The `build pods` are created as a result of an image build request, and they must run on the same node as the builder pods to make use of the docker daemon.
 These pods mount a k8s Secret with the docker config file holding the necessary registry credentials so they can push to the container registry.